rohanleach4/n-os-reward-example/README.md

 The fastest one is rewarded by adding a fake token to winning workers wallet.

 ### To run
-> clone the repro
+- clone the repro
-> CD into the directory
+- cd into the directory
-> npm install
+- npm install
-> node sentinel.js
+- node sentinel.js